SJ23 Tech Tip G01, (Updated 2025-02-22) Bob Schimmel | |

 water my sample test remained as pliable as it was inside the tube.

-However, once I pulled the sample out of the water, it cured overnight. ____________________________________________ RIGID ADHESIVE - A rigid adhesive sticks to things with enormous shear and pull strength.
+RIGID ADHESIVE - A rigid adhesive sticks to things with enormous shear and pull strength.
 This is excellent for bonding similar and dissimilar materials, which is the primary purpose.
 In general, epoxy is designed to withstand movement in a joint, for example between two components of a hull that must not flex.
 It is the tenacious holding property of epoxy that makes it so excellent at maintaining a joint to keep the boat afloat.
-It is also designed to saturate porous material to improve the strength and preserve it.
-EPOXY - Epoxy
+It is also designed to saturate porous material to improve the strength or preserve it.

 |